 Call it a homecoming of sorts.
-For years the Scrimmage Play belt — a tawdry little toy wrestling prop with a bumper sticker on it — could not be wrangled from Monticello’s hands starting in 2010.
+For years the Scrimmage Play belt — a tawdry toy wrestling prop with a bumper sticker on it that that serves as a travelling trophy that passes from Jefferson District foe to Jefferson District foe — could not be wrangled from Monticello’s hands starting in 2012.
 But that era is long in the rear view, so much so that former players who constantly held it like Kianna Scott and Cierra Hall are now assistant coaches for the Mustangs now.

 Well after years of rebuilding the program and for the first time since 2015, it’s back in the Mustangs hands.
 Monticello reclaimed it after a 61-48 win over Fluvanna County thanks to strong showing in the rebounding department and a late surge in the fourth to keep the Flucos at bay.